Community Life

 Continued grounding in spiritual practice

-Integration of formation into daily life and vocation
+Ongoing spiritual formation into daily life and vocation

 These offerings are not stages or steps.
 They are simply different ways of remaining in relationship with the work.